lainchan/lainchan/README.md

 Tinyboard is still beta software -- there are bound to be bugs.
 If you find a bug, please report it.

-If you need assistance with installing, configuring, or using Tinyboard, you may find support from a variety of sources:
+If you need assistance with installing, configuring, or using vichan, you may find support from a variety of sources:

 *	If you're unsure about how to enable or configure certain features, make